-The popular Class of '57 New York City Luncheons will resume Tuesday, October 8th.
+The popular Class of '57 New York City Luncheons will resume second of each month.

 You are cordially invited to join with some of our classmates for camaraderie and lunch.

 15 West 43rd Street

 Time: 12 Noon

 No reservation or membership in the Club is needed

 Milt RubinWe are sad to report the death on September 12 of John Stennis in Jackson,

 Mississippi, his home.
 He had been ill for some time.
 The funeral was

 on September 16 in Jackson at the St. James Episcopal Church.
 He

 was a fine man, funny, too.